MathSEE-Modeling-Week/Modeling-Week/README.md

 Note: Make sure that the input and output dimensions of your UM-Bridge clients and servers are compatible.

 ---

+## Next Steps: Exploring Models and UQ Methods
+So far, you've been introduced to various simple models, UQ methods, and the UM-Bridge interface, gaining a foundational understanding of how these components work together.
+From this point on, you can choose to dive deeper into either advanced UQ methods (Section 5) or more complex models (Section 6).

+We encourage you to form teams and work on projects, focusing on one of these areas.
+Modeling teams formulate a UQ problem, determining whether it is a forward or inverse problem.
+UQ teams study a UQ method.
+Ultimately, it would be ideal if modeling teams and UQ teams colloborate together.

+---
+## 5 Advanced UQ Methods
+In this exercise we explore variations of the Monte Carlo method by introducing the Quasi Monte Carlo (QMC) and Markov Chain Monte Carlo (MCMC) methods.
+These methods are built on concepts from the previous section and offer different approaches to improving convergence and solving specific types of problems.

+### 5.1 Quasi Monte Carlo
+The QMC method enhances basic Monte Carlo by using low-discrepancy sequences for more uniform sampling.
+Get familiar with the [Quasi Monte Carlo](UQ/QMC.ipynb) (QMC) method and implement it as an UM-Bridge client.
+You can find a sample solution [here](UQ/QMC_client.ipynb).

+### 5.2 Markov Chain Monte Carlo
+In this section you will explore the general principles of the Markov Chain Monte Carlo (MCMC) method, with a focus on the Metropolis-Hastings algorithm.
+The [notebook](UQ/MCMC.ipynb) demonstrates how to apply MCMC sampling to a 2D target distribution and provides an example using an UM-Bridge benchmark as target distribution.
+MCMC can be used to solve inverse UQ problems.
+Try implementing the given 2D target distribution as an UM-Bridge model (server) and the introduced Metropolis-Hastings algorithm as an UM-Bridge client.
+You can find a sample solution for the model [here](UQ/MCMC_posterior_server.ipynb) and for the client [here](UQ/MCMC_client.ipynb).

 ## 6 Advanced Models
 In this section we are looking at some more advanced models.